mi3nts/DUEDARE_multiple_participants/README.md

 # DUEDARE_multiple_participants
-Code to accompany paper on PM inferences with biometrics on multiple participants

 Code to accompany (unpublished) paper: Gauging Size Resolved Ambient Particulate Matter Concentration Solely Using Biometric Observations:  A Machine Learning and Causal Approach